Paul Kane (poet): Career

-Reviews
+Reception

 "Kane's big third collection presents poems as well crafted as any these days, as well as a wonderfully appealing persona.
 His poetic voice is modest, reporting ruminatively rather than solipsistically within the flow of personal experience.
 There's no missing his intelligence—or his cultivation.
 'Psyche,' the long poem at this book's center, attests to his strengths rather magnificently....Perhaps Coleridge, were he with us now, would write such a poem."

 "The special paradox of Kane's achievement is to have crafted a form of address as deceptively open as Walt Whitman's, while being as edgy and as spiritually cryptic as Emily Dickinson."

 "There are so many influences and traditions underpinning this work, yet it speaks to a reader with simplicity and clarity, so that one comes not merely to enjoy, but to value its irony and its philosophical refinement."

-“A Passing Bell is Paul Kane’s most confessional and emotional work; this collection of poems takes a breathtaking leap into the dark and clarifying realm of pain and hope.”
+Farisa Khalid described A Passing Bell collection as an "emotional work" which "takes a leap into the dark and clarifying realm of pain and hope.”